Important information about the meeting

-The hotels in Lisbon will transfer the reservations for those already made to the Spring 2021 Joint meeting dates.
+The hotels in Lisbon will transfer the reservations for those already made to the September 2021 Joint meeting dates.
 Further information can be found on ESPU website.

 A newsletter will follow shortly with further announcements and details re events and activities.